accountrev/BetterSaveinstance/README.md

 - NotCreatableFixes: `table<Instance.ClassName>`
   - The instances to convert using SaveNotCreatable
   - {"Player"} is the same as {Player = "Folder"}; Format like {SpawnLocation = "Part"} is only to be used when SpawnLocation inherits from "Part" AND "Part" is Creatable.
-  - Default: { "", "Player", "PlayerScripts", "PlayerGui", "TouchTransmitter" }
+  - Default: { "", "AnimationTrack", "Player", "PlayerGui", "PlayerScripts", "PlayerMouse", "ScreenshotHud", "StudioData", "TextSource", "TouchTransmitter", "Dragger", "AdvancedDragger" }
+ - SavePropsAsAttributesForNotCreatableFixes
+   - Converts CanSave/CanLoad properties of instances with a NotCreatableFix which can't be saved otherwise into attributes.
+   - Enables SaveNotCreatable
+   - Doesn't save properties when they are already saved normally.
+(Ex: In the spawnlocation example above, only properties that only apply to the spawnlocation, not the part will be saved)
+   - Attribute Name Format: Same as SaveAsAttributes but with the prefix `__NotCreatableFix_`.
+   - Default: false
 - IsolatePlayers: `boolean`
   - Saves players in a seperate folder.
   - Enables SaveNotCreatable